Key Nutrient Enhancements for Senior Dogs’ Homemade Food

 Supporting Health, Digestion, and Longevity

-As dogs grow older, their bodies change.
-Digestion slows, metabolism shifts, and nutrients aren’t absorbed as efficiently as in youth.
+These deficiencies can contribute to reduced mobility, immune decline, and changes in cognitive and physical health.
 That doesn’t mean you need to feed more — it means you need to feed smarter.
 Small adjustments in preparation, portioning, and ingredient selection can make a huge difference in keeping your senior dog energetic, strong, and healthy.

 Preparation: Maximizing Nutrient Availability